theheking/intro-to-command-line-hpc/practical_overview/7B_Different_HPC_NCI.md

 >

 This is an additional guide useful for familiarising yourself with other HPCs, but please attend the in-person courses for both Gadi and Katana to maximise your (and their) computational potential.
-This includes Intro to HPC—Gadi, put on by the Data Science Pillar (DSP), and the Katana-specific course.
+This includes Intro to HPC—Gadi, put on by the Data Science (DS) Team , and the Katana-specific course.

 Different Scheduler Commands Across Different HPCs